3DBAG/roofer/design_doc.md

 Uses PointCloudCropper process each point cloud:
   - read
   - reproject
-  - instersect with the polygons
+  - intersect with the polygons
   - crop using lastools AOI indexed intersection test
   - get the point cloud acquisition year
   - compute point cloud quality with PointsInPolygonsCollector::do_post_process